vippsas/vipps-solutions/taxi-companies/taximeter-initiates-payment-request-with-app.md

 ---
 END_METADATA -->

-# Vipps payment through taximeter and app
+# Payment through taximeter and app

 The customer orders a taxi in the taxi company's app.
 After the journey, the taximeter automatically initiates a payment request to Vipps with the customer's phone number, which is already known.
 The customer's Vipps app open and the customer pays the amount due.

 ## Details